Cedar-Mac/Cedar-Mac/README.md

 - 👋 Hi, I’m @Cedar-Mac
 - 👀 I’m interested in data science and research
-- 🌱 I’m currently learning the basics of machine learning on Kaggle!
+- 🌱 I’m currently learning the basics of bioinformatics and machine learning on Hyperskill
 - 😬 I'm a debutant just starting to take on my own projects
 - 💞️ I’m looking to collaborate on problems related to the biological sciences
 - 📫 cedarmkns@gmail.com